Ludeme/LudiiAICompetition/README.md

 ---

 ## Summary
-The Ludii AI Competitions are **general game playing competitions** focussed on developing agents that can play a wide variety of board games.
-These competitions will use Ludii, a general game system, to provide the necessary games and API.
-Games will be provided in the Ludii .lud game description format.
+The Ludii AI Competition involves **general game playing events** focussed on developing agents that can play a wide variety of board games.
+The events use the Ludii general game system to provide the necessary games and API.
+Games will be provided in the Ludii game description format (*.lud).
 The version used for this competition (1.3.2) of Ludii includes over 1,000 games.

-Three tracks are proposed:
+Three events are proposed:
 - Kilothon: Best utility obtained on more than 1,000 games against UCT.
 - General Game Playing (GGP): Competiton on games present or not in our library.
 - Learning: A set of games are announced months before the actual competition, the agents are invited to learn before competing.

-A track is going to run if at least 3 participants take part in it.
+Each event will run if at least 3 participants take part in it.

 ## Competition Prizes
-- This year, a total prize of **9,000 euros** for the three tracks is funded by Tristan Cazenave (https://www.lamsade.dauphine.fr/~cazenave/) with his PaRis Artificial Intelligence Research InstitutE (PR[AI]RIE: https://prairie-institute.fr/) chair.
+- This year, a total prize of **9,000 euros** for the three events is funded by Tristan Cazenave (https://www.lamsade.dauphine.fr/~cazenave/) with his PaRis Artificial Intelligence Research InstitutE (PR[AI]RIE: https://prairie-institute.fr/) chair.
-- For each track, the winner will receive €3,000.
-The winners of each track are also going to be invited to write a paper for the first Ludii/DLP conference (happening in 2023).
+- For each event, the winner will receive €3,000.
+The winners of each event are also going to be invited to write a paper for the first Ludii/DLP conference (happening in 2023).
 - Each entrant can enter all three events, but only one agent per event.

 ## Participation
-To participate in any of the tracks, it is necessary to send us an email to ludii.games@gmail.com to register.
-The required information is your first and last name, the name of your agent and an email to contact you.
-It would also really be appreciated if you can register to the Ludii forum and give us your login, but this is not required (https://ludii.games/forums/member.php?action=register).
-As soon as it would be possible for you, a short description (an abstract) of your agent would also be appreciated if shared with us.
+To participate in any of the events, please send an email to ludii.games@gmail.com to register, with your first and last name, the name of your agent and a contact email address.
+It would also be appreciated if you register on the Ludii forum and provide your username, but this is not required (https://ludii.games/forums/member.php?action=register).
+Please also send us a short description (an abstract) of your agent before the event, if you are able to.

-On all tracks, agents are going to be run on your own machine.
-That's why it would also really be appreciated if you are sharing the configuration used to run your agent.
+The agents for all events will be run on your own machine, so it would be appreciated if you tell us the configuration you are using.

-All agents should be implemented thanks to the Ludii Java AI API or the Ludii Python AI API (however if a participant can implement a wrapper to Ludii in any other languages, this is also allowed.).
+All agents should be implemented according to the Ludii Java AI API or the Ludii Python AI API (however if a participant can implement a wrapper to Ludii in any other languages, this is also allowed.).
 We also encourage entrants (especially winners) to make their source code available after the competition or to share it (privately) with us (this is not a requirement).
-We will not share this source code with third parties, but do encourage entrants to open-source their entries if possible!
+We will not share this source code with third parties, but do encourage entrants to provide their work as open source if possible.

-Entrants can not just use direct copies of the open-source Ludii AIs!
-If they use Ludii AIs as a basis, an abstract description of the agent should be provided and should describe how is different to Ludii AI.
+Entrants can not just use direct copies of the open source Ludii AIs!
+If they use Ludii AIs as a basis, an abstract description of the agent should be provided and should describe how it is different to Ludii AI.